By Josh Burker & Grant Hutchinson

 }

-6. Built a package from NTK, Project > Build Package.
+6. Build a package from NTK, selecting Project > Build Package.

 Now there are three binaries on my Newton: